| Title: | Compute the Rectangular Statistical Cartogram |

 Memory: 16 GB 2133 MHz LPDDR3

-Figure 5 – cmp_GA_GRASP
+Figure 5 – cmp_GA_GRASP contains a list of results using

-a GRASP
+a GRASP and GA metaheuristic.

 Generated on a MacBook Pro (Retina, 13-inch, Mid 2014).

-Figure 11 – Switzerland
+Figure 11 – Switzerland:

 input map rectangles derived from: Swiss Federal Office of Topography https://www.swisstopo.admin.ch using Landscape Models / Boundaries GG25, downloaded 2016-05-01; Perfomed on a Intel(R) Xeon(R) CPU E5-2698 v3 @ 2.30GHz/ Debian8